 There are hundreds of thousands of hairs on your head, and every single one them is at a different stage of its two- to five-year lifespan.
 Hair grows and dies in phases, and nutrition, stress, hygiene, and daily styling all play a role in how much hair you lose daily.

 The catagen phase comes next.
-Only about 1 to 2 percent of your hairs are in the catagen phase at any given time.
+Only of your hairs are in the catagen phase at any given time.
 This phase lasts two to three weeks.
 During the catagen phase, the hair strand stops growing.

 The last phase of hair growth is the telogen phase.
 Hairs in the telogen phase are also called “club hairs.”
-During this phase, a hair strand will be at rest as it prepares to detach from your scalp.
-About 8 to 9 percent of your hair is in this phase at any given time.
+During this phase, a hair strand will be at rest as it prepares to detach from your scalp. of your hair is in this phase at any given time.

 Telogen effluvium describes having more than 10 percent of your hair in the telogen phase.
 Telogen effluvium is temporary, but more hair will fall out while you have it.
 Stress, surgery, or even having a fever for a few days can bring on telogen effluvium, but your hair will probably be back to normal within six months.